 NC- No Credit Received - No GPA assigned

-I- Incomplete - extension granted - No GPA assigned
+I- Incomplete - extension granted by the Registrar - No GPA assigned

 W- Withdrawal - No GPA assigned